sb-image

 Educational Life

 Her childhood was marked by frequent relocations due to her father’s postings.
 She began her primary education in Urfa, continued in Sarıkamış, and completed it at Alpaslan Primary School in Ankara.
 She attended secondary school at Ankara Cebeci Secondary School and graduated from TED Ankara College in 1957.
 During her high school years, she began writing poetry and short stories; her first poem was published in the journal “Eğitim Dergisi.”
-Her earliest literary attempt was the story “Minko’nun Hatıraları,” written from the perspective of a dog, composed during her primary school years.
+Her earliest literary attempt was the work “Minko’nun Hatıraları,” written from the perspective of a dog during her primary school years.
 She collected her poems in her first book, “İki Nokta,” published in 1956.

 Publishing and Writing Career